Easy Gluten Free Corn Soufflé

 How to Make Gluten Free Corn Soufflé

-Pre-heat oven to 350°F. Grease an 11 by 7-inch baking dish with butter or a non-stick cooking spray.
+Pre-heat oven to 350°F. Grease a baking dish with butter or a non-stick cooking spray.
 I love to use softened butter, because who doesn’t want a little extra butter?

 Combine the creamed corn, sour cream and eggs in a large bowl and stir until mixed well.
 Add the thawed frozen corn and cornbread mix and stir.
 Finally, add the melted butter and stir until well combined.
 Pour mixture into the prepared baking dish and top with sliced jalapeños and sprinkle cheese over top.
 Feel free to omit the pepper if you prefer it without the kick!
 I love it for a bit of flavor and crunch.